-By enacting the Foundation Law, the Cayman Islands has introduced a novel form of vehicle into its legal system.
-A Foundation Company has features and flexibility that have been designed to allow a company, retaining separate legal personality and limited liability, to function like a civil law foundation or common law trust.
+By enacting the Foundation Act, the Cayman Islands introduced a novel form of vehicle into its legal system.
+A foundation company has features and flexibility that have been designed to allow a company, retaining separate legal personality and limited liability, to function like a civil law foundation or common law trust.

-When looking at other jurisdictions, the approach taken by the Foundation Law is unique and it is hoped that the creative solution will appeal to many clients.
-It is expected that its uses may include as a holding vehicle for shares in a private trust company, as a protector or enforcer of a trust, as a special purpose vehicle in finance or commercial transactions, including in crypto-currency and other technology offerings, as well as a traditional succession planning vehicle.
+When looking at other jurisdictions, the approach taken by the Foundation Act is unique and the creative solution appeals to many clients.
+Its uses include acting as a holding vehicle for shares in a private trust company, as a protector or enforcer of a trust, as a special purpose vehicle in finance or commercial transactions (including in crypto-currency and other technology offerings), as well as a traditional succession planning vehicle.

-For private clients, Foundation Companies may be an attractive alternative to trusts, particularly for those clients in civil law jurisdictions where there are concerns about the tax treatment of trusts.
-A Foundation Company offers many of the features of a trust that make trusts ideal succession planning and asset protection vehicles.
-Clients from common law jurisdictions may also be attracted to a Foundation Company to hold higher-risk assets such as shares in family businesses.
+For private clients, foundation companies may be an attractive alternative to trusts, particularly for those clients in civil law jurisdictions where there might generally be more familiarity with companies or there are concerns about the tax treatment of trusts.
+A foundation company offers many of the same features of a trust because it can be used as a structure for succession planning and asset protection.
+Clients from common law jurisdictions may also be attracted to a foundation company to hold higher-risk assets such as shares in family businesses because of the limitation of liability.

-It is possible to use Foundation Companies to act as "ownerless" vehicles which will make them, simple solutions in the context of private trust companies, management shares of investment funds or in wider commercial transactions.
+It is possible for foundation companies to act as "ownerless" vehicles which will make them effective solutions in the context of private trust companies, management shares of investment funds, or in wider commercial transactions.